 Clumping phlox needs to be divided every few years.
 This prevents the stalks from overcrowding, which causes smaller blooms, and it promotes good air circulation, which helps prevent fungal infections.
 You can plant the divided stalks in the same way you plant new starts by digging a hole, placing them with the root balls at ground level, backfilling and watering.

-The best time to divide garden phlox is in the early spring just before the plant emerges from dormancy, when you can clearly see how dense the clumps have become.
+The best time to divide garden phlox is in the early spring just after the plant emerges from dormancy, when you can clearly see how dense the clumps have become.
 You can also divide creeping phlox, and the best time for this is after the flowers have finished blooming.
 Simply dig around the roots with a spade, lift out a section and replant it elsewhere in the garden.

 How to Winterize Phlox

 Cutting back garden phlox in the late fall is a good way to keep the plant vibrant and kill any powdery mildew that may have infected it, but don't do it too early or you'll rob the plant of the energy it needs to overwinter, which is supplied by the leaves.
 As a rule, you should wait at least until after the first killing frost to cut the plant down to the ground with sterilized pruning shears, but it's prudent to wait even longer, until after the second or third frost.